Hans4yu/Workflow-CI/README.md

 3. **Artifact Management**
    - Model artifacts are saved and can be accessed through MLflow
    - Performance metrics, visualizations, and model binaries are stored

+## Troubleshooting

+### Common Issues and Solutions

+1. **MLflow Command Errors**
+   - If you encounter errors with the `--no-conda` flag, use the standard `mlflow run` command without this flag.
+The GitHub Actions workflow has been updated to handle this issue.

+2. **Path Issues in GitHub Actions**
+   - The workflow uses `${{ github.workspace }}/MLProject` as the working directory path.
+If you're running into path issues, check the debug logs to verify the repository structure.

+3. **Missing Artifacts**
+   - If model artifacts aren't generated correctly, the workflow has fallback mechanisms to ensure the Docker build can still complete.

+4. **MLProject File Format**
+   - Ensure your MLProject file is properly formatted as YAML.
+The workflow includes validation to fix common formatting issues automatically.

 4. **Docker Integration**
    - Trained model is packaged into a Docker container